krzbanas/personal-science/content/post/2022-12-02_Simple_Spectrum_Plotter/index.md

 shinyApp(ui = ui, server = server)
 ```

 In this application, the user is prompted to select a CSV file with spectra in the rows.
 Once a file is selected, the application reads the data and updates the checkbox options with the names of the spectra columns.
-The user can select one or more spectra to plot and click the "Plot Spectra" button to generate the plot.
-The plot is rendered using ggplot2, with the x-axis set to the first column of the data (presumably wavelength or frequency) and the y-axis set to the selected spectra columns.
+The user can select one or more spectra to plot and click the `Plot Spectra` button to generate the plot.
+The plot is rendered using `ggplot2`, with the x-axis set to the first column of the data (presumably wavelength or frequency) and the y-axis set to the selected spectra columns.